 You have 24 hours from when the end user’s message was sent from WhatsApp to reply to the message.
 After that, you can’t reply.

-When using the Social Messaging add-on, the starting point for the 24 hour window is when the end user sent the message from WhatsApp.
+The starting point for the 24-hour window is when the end user sent the message from WhatsApp.
 It’s not when the message was received by Support and the ticket was created, for example.

-If the agent replies after 24 hours, the reply is still added to the ticket and appears in the ticket interface, but the end user doesn’t actually receive the reply (meaning a reply in WhatsApp, or a ticket notification in their email Inbox).
+If you reply after 24 hours, the reply is still added to the ticket and appears in the ticket interface, but the end user doesn’t actually receive the reply (meaning a reply in WhatsApp or an email ticket notification).

 Error messages about the failure display in the upper-right portion of the agent interface and in the Events log.